itsnotmik/python-billboard-top-100-scraper/README.md

 # billboard-top-100-web-scraper

+## DEPRECATED AS OF November 27, 2024

+### Due to Spotify's API changes, the functionality of the recommendation system is no longer functional as per implemented here

 A Python build web scraper to extract the Top Charts from [Billboard](https://www.billboard.com/charts/)

 Used in the project [**Mik's Music**](https://github.com/itsnotmik/nodejs-miks-music)